eltociear/DB-GPT-1/README.md

 # DB-GPT
 Welcome to the DB-GPT code repository!
-Our framework is based on LLM and designed to facilitate database tasks, including query rewrite and index tuning.
-We have conducted preliminary experiments to validate its performance and hopefully contribute to its development together.
+Our framework is based on LLM and designed to facilitate database tasks.

 ## Setup